westonbattles/westonbattles/README.md

 </p>

+I'm a 16 year old full-stack developer and I'm currently teaching myself SQL and database communication.
+The only computer science courses that are avaiable to me through school are for Java, which is why I'm completly self taught in all of the other languages I know.
+These languages include Java, HTML, CSS, Javascript/Node JS, C#, and now SQL.

 - 🏫 I’m currently working on backend devlopment for a company that resells aws servers
-- 👀 I’m currently learning sql and database api creation
+- 👀 I’m currently learning how to create apis for a databases
 - ✔️ Big fan of computers, family and my cat Chance :D
 - 📫 How to reach me: westonb.work@gmail.com
 - 😄 Pronouns: he/him
-- ⚡ Fun facts: I'm 16 years old, I've been coding since I was 10 and I love puppies
+- ⚡ Fun facts: I've been coding since I was 10 (6 years), I built my computer and I love puppies